 Section 1.
 The Board of Directors (also referred to as “the Board” and individually referred to as “Directors”) shall be the governing body of the Organization.

 Section 2.
 All Directors must be Voting Members of the Organization.
 Only one Voting Member per riparian property may serve on the Board of Directors at a time.
+All Directors must sign a Conflict of Interest statement.
 Nominations for Directors shall be submitted to the Nominations Committee in writing no later than two (2) weeks prior to the annual meeting.
+Motions made from the floor to fill a Director position shall not be accepted.

 Section 3.
 The Board of Directors shall not have fewer than nine (9) nor more than seventeen (17) voting Directors (which number shall include the President, President-Elect, Past President, Secretary, Treasurer, and various Directors).
-The President and President-Elect shall be considered voting members of the Board of Directors for as long as their terms as Officers remain in effect.
+The President, President-Elect, Secretary, and Treasurer shall be considered voting members of the Board of Directors for as long as their terms as Officers remain in effect.
 The President may serve as a voting member of the Board as Past President for one full year after completing his/her term as President.
 The remaining Directors shall be elected annually by the Voting Members at the annual meeting.
 Such Directors shall serve for a term of four (4) years.
 No such Director may be re-elected to the Board until having been off the Board for at least one year.

 Section 4.
 A Director may be removed from office by three-fourths of the Voting Members present and voting at a specially called meeting of the membership.

 Section 5.
 The Board may vote to fill any vacancy occurring on the Board.
-A Director so elected shall serve until the next election of the Board of Directors, at which time a successor may be elected by the Membership to a four year term.
+A Director so elected shall serve until the next election of the Board of Directors, at which time a successor (including the person elected to fill the vacancy) may be elected by the Membership to a four year term.

 Article VII – Meetings of the Board of Directors